survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 * `[chunkhash]` - Returns an entry chunk-specific hash.
 Each `entry` defined at the configuration receives a hash of own.
 If any portion of the entry changes, the hash will change as well. `[chunkhash]` is more granular than `[hash]` by definition.
 * `[contenthash]` - Returns a hash specific to content. `[contenthash]` is available for `ExtractTextPlugin` only and is the most specific option available.

-It is preferable to use particularly `hash` and `chunkhash` only for production purposes as hashing won’t do much good during development.
+It is preferable to use particularly `hash` and `chunkhash` only for production purposes as hashing won't do much good during development.

 T> It is possible to slice `hash` and `chunkhash` using syntax like this: `[chunkhash:8]`.
 Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4cbfdb`.